Group for the Scientific Reappraisal of the HIV/AIDS Hypothesis is

 The answers they return to the South African government assume and

 affirm the existence of ‘HIV’ and are riddled with errors.
 In mid-March

-the Perth Group fix Rasnick’s and Geshekter’s mess in a submission of
+the Perth Group fix Rasnick’s and Geshekter’s mess in a

 February 2000 Giraldo succeeds Rasnick as ‘President’.
 The newsletter of

 GROUP has elected to modify its name and the name of this publication.